List of New Hampshire historical markers (251–275): . Londonderry Turnpike

 "Incorporated in 1804, this major highway completed the link between Concord, NH and Boston, MA, improving transportation of goods and personal travel.
 Granite posts marked many turnpikes, and this one in Salem marked the halfway point between Concord and Boston.
 The mileposts aided travelers and road maintenance crews.
 The marker was cemented into the stone wall in the 1940s after road repair.
 In 1956 the land was donated to the town to preserve memory of the original main route through Salem, NH on Old Rockingham Rd."

+Note: Originally installed in 2016 at 43 Old Rockingham Road in Salem, in 2022 the marker was relocated to 73 Old Rockingham Road.